apollosolutions/retail-supergraph/README.md

-# apollo-retail-supergraph
+# apollo-financial-supergraph

-Example supergraph for a retail business
+Example supergraph for a financial or banking business

 ## Disclaimer
 The code in this repository is experimental and has been provided for reference purposes only.
 Community feedback is